Lesson 1: Introduction to Military Travel Rewards Credit Cards

 I just flew first class from Hawaii to Korea, roundtrip, for only $300 cash and 45,000 points on a government fare ticket.
 Yes, you can legally upgrade your TDY and PCS travel with your own money and points.

 You can seriously upgrade your travel experience or satisfy your wanderlust with points and miles.
+Military life includes a lot of travel.
+Why not do it for free?

 Is this strategy for everyone?